adaptive-democracy/hopeful-path/notes.md

-the saas model allowed private companies to seize control of the internet: here's how we take with back using with persistent democracy and compute cooperatives landlords are purely extractive middlemen who add no value to society: here's how we get rid of them with persistent democracy and common resource taxes fixing the global housing crisis is easy, we just need to completely reform how we think about voting, public goods, and property ownership (sigh)
+the saas model allowed private companies to seize control of the internet: here's how we take with back using with adaptive democracy and compute cooperatives landlords are purely extractive middlemen who add no value to society: here's how we get rid of them with adaptive democracy and common resource taxes fixing the global housing crisis is easy, we just need to completely reform how we think about voting, public goods, and property ownership (sigh)